182Deucey/Bumaat_Enhanced_Student_repository/README.md

 (like checking scanf return values) since that wasn't really covered in the lessons yet, but the basic file checks (making sure fopen doesn't return NULL) are there since that was in the notes.

+While testing, I ran into a bug where entering a name with a space in it (like "Ken Miles") broke everything after it.
+It turned out scanf with
+%s stops reading at the first space, so it only grabbed "Ken" and left "Miles" sitting there to get read as the next field (major), which pushed every field after that one over by one, and eventually a text word landed where a number was expected and scanf just got stuck.
+I fixed it by switching name and major to scanf(" %99[^\n]", ...) instead of %s, which reads the whole line up to the newline instead of stopping at the first space, so multi-word names and majors like "Computer Science" work correctly now.